Riboswitch: As antibiotic targets

-Riboswitches could be a target for novel antibiotics.
 Indeed, some antibiotics whose mechanism of action was unknown for decades have been shown to operate by targeting riboswitches.
 For example, when the antibiotic pyrithiamine enters the cell, it is metabolized into pyrithiamine pyrophosphate.
 Pyrithiamine pyrophosphate has been shown to bind and activate the TPP riboswitch, causing the cell to cease the synthesis and import of TPP.
 Because pyrithiamine pyrophosphate does not substitute for TPP as a coenzyme, the cell dies.